soupglasses/dotfiles/home-manager/README.md

 You will need a reasonably up to date nix install.
 I have attempted to make this script as backwards compatible as possible.

-### Install Nix - Reccomended method
+### Install Nix - Recommended method

-I reccomend you use a distribution-spessific package for Nix.
+I recommend you use a distribution-spessific package for Nix.
 As it is currently more up to date than the official methods for installing Nix.
-Plus it ships with extra helpers to get nix running nicely under non-NixOS enviroments.
+Plus it ships with extra helpers to get nix running nicely under non-NixOS environments.
 This is especially true for SELinux-enabled distros like Fedora and CentOS.

 Follow the steps: